 Whisky is in fact very simple.
 It’s a spirit made with just grain, yeast and water.
 And, while you can tweak and stretch it from that base line and embellish and develop it in to new and exciting oral shapes, the bottom line remains the same: whisky is distilled beer, which in-turn is fermented grain juice.

-So we thought it would be a good idea to simplify whisky and explain some of the jargon it attracts.
-Over this series we’ll be looking at different barrels and casks, different types of oak , how bourbon and Irish whiskey differ to Scotch whisky, what chill filtering, cask strength, proof and ABV all mean, how some whiskies get their smoky flavour, and what peat actually is.
+So, we thought it would be a good idea to simplify whisky and explain some of the jargon it attracts.
+In this blog post, we’ll be looking at different barrels and casks, different types of oak, what chill filtering, cask strength, and ABV all mean, how some whiskies get their smoky flavour, and what peat actually is.

-And we’re going to start with the whisky styles of Scotland.
+We’re going to start with the whisky styles of Scotland!

 Scotland's Whisky Styles